weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 Note here that the collection object can be re-used throughout the codebase.

-### Removal of Builder Pattern
+## Builder Pattern is removed

-The builder patterns for constructing queries can be confusing and can lead to invalid queries.
+The v2 client uses builder patterns to construct queries.
+Builder patterns can be confusing and can lead to invalid queries.
 The v3 client doesn't use the builder pattern.
 The v3 client uses specific methods and method parameters instead.

 <Tabs groupId="languages">
 <TabItem value="jsv3" label="JS/TS (v3)">